romanofski/programslice/README.txt

 The current implementation is a prototype in every direction:

-    Slicing
+    Slicing - Increase Precision
         The slicing is currently very dumb.
-It builds a graph based on variable appearences.
+It builds a graph based on variable occurrences.
 The line numbers are the edges.
-This is a very low-tech approach and has it's dis-advantages.
+This has it's dis-advantages.
+It's good to explore the vim integration possibilities.

+    Slicing - Increase Slicing Quality
+        By increasing precision, we could improve the slicing quality.

     VIM Integration
-        The vim integration is also a meager prototype.
-I'd like to use it and tweak it to make it the most useful integration ever.
+        The vim integration is currently a prototype.
+I'd like to use it from early on to explore the possibilities.

 Credits
 =======